GoogleContainerTools/kpt-functions-catalog/examples/inflate-helm-chart-crds/README.md

 ### Overview

-This example demonstrated how to imperatively invoke the `inflate-helm-chart` function to inflate a helm chart while including CRDs in the templated output.
+This example demonstrates how to imperatively invoke the `inflate-helm-chart` function to inflate a helm chart that contains CRDs in the templated output.

 ### Function invocation